jchitpin/thinkdeck/README.md

 4. Visible LED indicators for battery management status (from the PowerBoost 1000C).
 5. Power switch enclosed within the case to prevent accidental power toggling.
 6. Dimensions are 232x98x55mm (L x W x H).
-7. INSERT WEIGHT! (printed in PETG)
+7. INSERT WEIGHT! (printed in PETG but I've learned a PLA screen cover would be more rigid.)

 Insert pictures here (TBD).